rianvdm/pm-music-digest-netlify/README.md

 # Music mini-site using Netlify + Last.fm + Discogs + YouTube
 This site shows what you're listening to on [Last.fm](https://last.fm), as well as some collection information from [Discogs](https://discogs.com).
 It makes use of Netlify’s [serverless functions](https://docs.netlify.com/functions/overview/).
-It also searches YouTube and embeds a video of the latest track.
-You'll need API keys from Last.fm, Discogs, and YouTube to make it work.
+It also uses the Spotify and OpenAI APIs to do a bunch of stuff.
+You'll need API keys from all those sites to make this work.

 The front-end HTML, CSS, and javascript inside of the `public` directory are all vanilla.
 No fancy frameworks here, so feel free to integrate this into whatever frameworks you’re comfortable with.

 ## Instructions

 Follow these steps to deploy your site to Netlify and get this up and running on your local dev environment.

+**Now that this use Spotify and OpenAI as well, the instructions are out of date.
+I hope to come back to at some point...**

 ### Requirements
 - [Node.js 16+](https://nodejs.org/en/download)